 The content that is not accessible is listed below.
 We aim to fix these issues by November 2023.

 Content that is not accessible

-- Not all user interface components can be programmatically determined by all users.
+- Some user interface components cannot be programmatically determined by all users.

 PDFs and non-HTML documents